 And now, I present you with the very cool little narrow house!

 There was a sign saying no photos once I reached the rooms where the exhibits were housed.
 Here is a website with photos of many of the Glasstress pieces.

 I did manage to take a photo of the window facing out onto the Grand Canal.

-For more detailed photos of the inside of the Narrow House, click here.
+If you are interested, this website has more detailed photos of the inside of the Narrow House.

-And… here are two more photos of the Narrow House next to the Palazzo Cavalli Franchetti.
+And… here are two more photos I took of the Narrow House next to the Palazzo Cavalli Franchetti.